astrapay/qris-sdk-reactnative/README.md

 * onTransactionForbidden: Triggered if the transaction is forbidden.
 * onTransactionCanceled: Triggered if the user cancels the transaction.
 * onCompleteTransactionHistory: Triggered if the user completed the transaction.
+* onCheckTransactionStatus: Triggered if the user wants to check the transaction status.

 ## Example